Close

 The obligations are outlined in section 130 of the National Law.

-Failure to tell us about a change in relation to a relevant event is not an offense, however it could constitute behaviour for which health, conduct or performance action may be taken.
+Failure to tell us about a relevant event or a change in relation to a relevant event is not an offense, however it could constitute behaviour for which health, conduct or performance action may be taken.

 At your next renewal you’ll be asked questions about each of the relevant events and be required to tell us about any change in status.
 We will follow up to ask why you didn’t tell us about the change within the seven-day notification period.